Reusing Previous Computations

 # ...

-This makes the BlockLayout’s layout function idempotent because each call will assign a new children array.
+This makes the BlockLayout’s layout function idempotent because each call will start over from a new children array.

 Before we try running our browser, let’s read through all of the other layout methods, noting any subroutine calls that might not be idempotent.
 I found:If you’ve being doing exercises throughout this book, there might be more, in which case there might be more calls.
 In any case, the core idea is replacing non-idempotent calls with idempotent ones.